vinitraj10/mdocify/README.md

 # Installation

 ## Using yarn or npm
-Using npm you would get the latest stable version of cli,But its not stable either ;)
+Using package manager you would get the latest stable version of cli,But its not stable either ;)
 ```
 yarn global add mdocify
 ```